Events

 5. Evoke nostalgia with yearbook, graduation photos and countdown posts

-Instead of promoting your event the traditional way, capture the attention of your alumni by constantly staying in their feed and reminding them of the wonderful memories they’ve had over their time spent at their school.
+Instead of promoting your event the traditional way, capture the attention of your alumni by constantly staying in their social media feed and reminding them of the wonderful memories they’ve had over their time spent at their school.

 Here’s how McCarthy Alumni Association gets this right.